ufs-community/ufs-srweather-app/doc/UsersGuide/Reference/FAQ.rst

    conda activate srw_app

-For example, from here, you can 'configure a new experiment <https://ufs-srweather-app.readthedocs.io/en/develop/UsersGuide/BuildingRunningTesting/RunSRW.html#general-instructions-for-all-systems>'__ (in config.yaml) or check on 'progress from an old experiment <https://ufs-srweather-app.readthedocs.io/en/develop/UsersGuide/BuildingRunningTesting/RunSRW.html#run-the-workflow-using-rocoto>'__ (e.g., using rocotostat or the tail command from within the experiment directory).
+For example, from here, you can `configure a new experiment <https://ufs-srweather-app.readthedocs.io/en/develop/UsersGuide/BuildingRunningTesting/RunSRW.html#general-instructions-for-all-systems>`__ (in config.yaml) or check on `progress from an old experiment <https://ufs-srweather-app.readthedocs.io/en/develop/UsersGuide/BuildingRunningTesting/RunSRW.html#run-the-workflow-using-rocoto>`__ (e.g., using rocotostat or the tail command from within the experiment directory).

 I ran one experiment; how can I configure a new experiment?
 ============================================================